Cyfrin/Updraft/courses/solidity/1-simple-storage/5-arrays-and-structs/+page.md

 <a name="top"></a>
 ## Introduction
 Up to this point, the `SimpleStorage` contract allows for storing, updating, and viewing a single favorite number.
 In this lesson, we'll enhance the code to store multiple numbers, enabling more than one person to store their values.
-We'll learn how to create a list of favorite numbers using **arrays**, and we'll explore the `structs` keyword for creating new types in Solidity.
+We'll learn how to create a list of favorite numbers using **arrays**, and we'll explore the **`structs`** keyword for creating new types in Solidity.

-## Arrays and Struct
+## Arrays and struct
 First we need to replace the `uint256 favoriteNumber`  with a list of `uint256` numbers:
 ```solidity
 uint256[] list_of_favorite_numbers;